-The given amount is composed of the fixed pay of six members of the Board of Directors - two former members who left the Bank in the first quarter of 2021 and four current members who took office in 2021.
+The given amount is composed of the fixed pay of six members of the Board of Directors - one former member who left the Bank in the third quarter of 2022 and three current members.

-The given amount includes the fixed remuneration of three Supervisory Board Members: the Chairman of the Board and two independent members.

-The insurance, accommodation, and other benefits as determined by the agreement with the director.
+- The given amount includes the fixed remuneration of three Supervisory Board Members: The Chairman of the Board and two independent members. - The insurance, accommodation, and other benefits as determined by the agreement with the director. - The bonus accrued in 2022 but to be disbursed (791519.2), premiums of 2022 (296,593) - 5 Expenses associated with travel, sports, corporate events, and team-building activities.

-The bonus accrued in 2021 but to be disbursed in 2022 (318,110.7), Premiums of 2021 (19,854.13), bonus of 2020 disbursed in 2021 to two Board members that left the Bank in 2021 (192,930.79).